mhbeals/mhwood.github.io/histories/delpher.md

-For each page in the collection, Delpher maintains a JPEG2000 (lossless 8:1 compression) and PDF file, the latter of which is made available through a structured URL based on an item’s unique identifier.
+For each page in the collection, Delpher maintains a JPEG2000 (lossless 8:1 compression) and PDF file, the latter of which is made available through a structured URL based on an item's unique identifier.
 Lower resolution images (96 PPI) are available through the general web interface and API.